-After Pentecost, after receiving the Holy Spirit and entering into the making of the New Covenant, there yet remains a long, sometimes arduous and sometimes spiritually dangerous pilgrimage to our inheritance.
+After Pentecost, after receiving the Holy Spirit and entering into the New Covenant, there yet remains a long, sometimes arduous, and sometimes spiritually dangerous pilgrimage to our inheritance.
 Pentecost signals the approach of the long summer months before the fall festivals.
 Interestingly, a commentator once wrote that it is thought that most of Israel's problems in the wilderness occurred during the summer.

-The reason most of the problems cropped up in summer may be because it is the season when we are most easily distracted from our goal.
-The colder, more rainy seasons have a way of confining our activities, especially those outside the home.
-But summer opens possibilities to do many more things, which, though they may not be evil in any way, grab our attention and consume our time.
-We lose our focus and our spiritual discipline.
+Perhaps most of their problems cropped up in summer because it is the season when people are most easily distracted from their goals.
+The colder, more rainy seasons have a way of confining human activities, especially those outside the home.
+But summer opens possibilities to do many more things, which, though they may not be evil in any way, grab attention and consume time.
+People can lose their focus and their spiritual discipline.
 God becomes a secondary priority.
-As our spiritual strength wanes because of a lack of contact with God, problems that may have been held in check surface and intensify.
+As spiritual strength wanes because of a lack of contact with God, problems that may have been held in check surface and intensify.

-The same commentator also said that there was only one lengthy stretch of time when few serious problems occurred.
-This period fell during the building of the Tabernacle when Israel's focus was on God's work.
+The same commentator also noted that there was only one lengthy stretch of time when few serious problems occurred.
+This period fell during the building of the Tabernacle, the time when Israel's focus was on God's work.
 Moses writes of wonderful displays of God's gifts given to ensure the beauty of His dwelling place.
-Everybody cooperated rather than fight each other, Moses or God.
-It is a powerful witness of what direction our lives ought to take.
+Everybody cooperated rather than fight each other, Moses, or God.
+It stands as a powerful witness of the direction our lives ought to take.

-All of us need to make personal effort to ensure that we take advantage of all the time God affords us in making our pilgrimage.
-Considering what we are in comparison to Him, we need all the time it takes to be sanctified completely and be holy like He is.
+All of us need to make personal efforts to ensure that we take advantage of all the time God affords us in completing our pilgrimage.
+Considering what we are in comparison to Him, we need all the time it takes to be sanctified completely and become holy as He is.
 May your summer months be spiritually focused and fruitful!